5 Underrated West Coast Small Towns

-With many unspoilt beaches and fascinating boulders, it’s fast becoming a popular tourist destination not only for the view but for the Southern Right Whales who come into the bay to calve during August to November.
+With tons of unspoiled beaches and fascinating boulders, it’s fast becoming a popular tourist destination; not only for the view but for the Southern Right Whales who come into the bay to calve from August to November.

 A small mission village that’s often overlooked was originally a farm known as Burgershoek until the Moravian missionaries acquired the land in 1889.

-This historical town is known for its annual Snoek and Pattat Fees, usually held in June.
+This historical town is well-known for its annual Snoek and Pattat Fees, usually held in June.
 The festival is a reminder of the town having to rely on sweet potatoes to get them through winter.
-The town has a few hiking trials, a lovely flower festival over Easter and don’t forget to pop into the local coffee shop in the Main Road.
+The town has a few hiking trails, a lovely flower festival over Easter, and don’t forget to pop into the local coffee shop in the Main Road.

 5. Elands Bay